 SeeClickFix issue reporting requires an accurate location when you are completing a report.
 As the reporter of an issue, it's your responsibility to locate your issue correctly.
 Here are some tips on how to make sure you get the right place.

-Yes!
-For more information, take a look here:Editing an issue's address, description, and images
+No, we have removed the ability to edit posted content.
+For more information, take a look here: Editing an issue's address, description, and images.

 I don't want SeeClickFix to find my location when reporting.
 How do I turn it off?

 When our app is downloaded onto a phone or our website is used, we ask if we can use your device's ability to locate your location using GPS.
 You can turn off our ability to use your device's GPS by using your device's setting.
-Here's a list of articles for each device and platform:- iOS
+Here's a list of articles for each device and platform:

 - Android